Post-click is the practice of engaging visitors after they click an advertisement. When I joined Samsung Ads, the

-Whether on web, mobile, or smart TV, an interactive ad experience has 3 steps:
+Whether on the web, mobile, or smart TV, an interactive ad experience follows 3 steps:

 People see an ad.

 People click on the ad.

-People learn more information and make a purchasing decision.
+People learn more information and make purchase decisions.

 Ad placement is designed to encourage #1 and #2.
 Post-click experience is to solve problem #3.

-is, what information would help people make the decision on watching a TV show or a movie?
+is, what information would help people decide on watching content?
 To find the answer, I ran a quick

 survey and identified the top factors: